 For most people, the Keto Diet is associated with bacon and egg breakfasts, roasted chicken sandwiches for lunch, and a steak dinner.
 With the average American eating about 217 pounds of meat per year, the Keto Diet is a seemingly great fit for Americans’ dietary choices.
-Of course, healthy animal-based fats, especially when sourced from free-range poultry and grass-fed, regeneratively-raised cattle is also a much healthier upgrade from the high calorie, nutritionally-empty refined starches and highly processed grains that make up much of the current “American” diet.
-The Keto Diet, however, isn’t just for people who love their meat and dairy products but is also entirely compatible with vegetarians and vegans.
-Below, we offer a complete guide to following the Keto Vegan Diet.

 In 2018, the Keto Diet was the most “googled” dietary trend in America.
-While exact numbers are hard to determine, tens of thousands of people across the country are discovering the health benefits of low carb and high healthy fat diets.
+While exact numbers are hard to determine, tens of thousands of people across the country are discovering the health benefits of low-carb and high healthy fat diets.
 The Keto Diet is a nutritional formula that helps your body switch its main fuel source from glucose (a type of sugar that is highly present in grains and legumes) to ketones, which are compounds made by breaking down fat.
-While “traditional” nutritional advice has recommended reducing the amount of fat in our diet, using fats as an alternative fuel source can help people achieve weight loss goals, increase the levels of HDL (good) cholesterol, reduce their blood sugar levels, and control insulin and triglyceride levels.

-Furthermore, when your carbohydrate intake is limited (generally, the Keto diet recommends a daily carb intake of no more than 15 to 30 net carb), the ketones produced by your liver can provide up to 70 percent of the energy requirements of your brain.
+Furthermore, when your carbohydrate intake is limited (generally, the Keto diet recommends a daily carb intake of no more than 15 to 30 net carbs), the ketones produced by your liver can provide up to 70 percent of the energy requirements of your brain.
 Studies have suggested that a Keto diet might be able to improve memory and overall brain function.

 On the other side of the dietary debate, vegans willfully avoid eating meat, dairy, or any animal-based product.
 According to some studies, a vegan diet has been shown to lower the risk of chronic health conditions.
 While chronic heart disease, diabetes, high blood pressure, and obesity affect millions of Americans, many vegans tend to avoid these common health ailments.
 In fact, strict vegans might have a 75 percent lower risk of suffering from high blood pressure and a 78 percent risk reduction for developing type 2 diabetes.